Chaotic and Thermal Aspects in the Highly Excited String S-Matrix: Averaging the scattering amplitude

 \subsubsection{Signatures of RMT chaos in the $HHT$ amplitude}

 As indicated in \cite{GR, BF2} we focus on the resonance peak statistics to probe chaos.
 We consider the $HHT$ amplitude for all the partitions of $N_1=N_2=N$.
 The steps of the numerics are following: \begin{enumerate} \item For two fixed partitions $N$ : $\{r_1\},\{ r_2\}$ amplitude $\mathcal{A}(\chi)$ is evaluated in the range of $\chi= \left[ 0, \pi \right]$ with step size of $\delta \chi = 0.001$. \item From the amplitude array, the peak positions of $\mathcal{A} (\chi)$ are found out by checking which $\{\chi_*\}_{\{r_1\},\{r_2\}}$ values satisfy $\mathcal{A}' (\chi_*) = 0$. \item We repeat the above two steps for all possible sets $\{r_1\}, \{r_2\}$ and keep adding to : $\{ \chi_* \}$.
-Next, the probability distribution of these peak positions and the spacings between the adjacent peaks are studied. \end{enumerate} Choosing different values of $N$, the numerical analysis has been done both for the $\zeta_1\cdot \zeta_2 = 1$ as well as the orthogonal polarization case.
-To look into the chaotic features of the amplitude, we look at the level statistics and find numerical evidence of level repulsion.
-See left panel of Fig.\ref{Fig2} where we present the histograms for the $\zeta_1 \cdot \zeta_2 = 0$ cases.
-This feature was also noted for the $HTT$ amplitude in \cite{BF2}, hence is not surprizing that it continues to hold for the $HHT$ case.
-However the availability of more states allows for better coarse-grainings, for instance for the $N=20$ case we have peak statistics from $393129$ matrix elements as function of $\chi$.
+Next, the probability distribution of these peak positions and the spacings between the adjacent peaks are studied. \end{enumerate} To look into the chaotic features of the amplitude, we look at the level statistics and find numerical evidence of level repulsion.
+See left panel of Fig. \ref{Fig2} where we present a histogram for the $\zeta_1 \cdot \zeta_2 = 0$ case along with the fitted Wigner-Dyson distribution corresponding to GOE.
+In order to reach larger $N$ values we have considered identical partitions for the $HES$ states.
+In the right panel of Fig.\ref{Fig2} we show an indicator for comparing the level statistics of the amplitude peaks with that of GOE random matrix.
+We have fitted the unfolded data\footnote{ The details of unfolding is mentioned in Appendix \S \ref{app:unfolding}. } with the distribution : $p_{}(s) \propto s \exp\left( -c \,s^2 \right)$, the GOE value being $c = \tfrac{\pi}{4} = 0.785298$.
+We observe that as $N$ increases the $c$ parameter comes closer to the GOE value and keeps oscillating around it.
+To get an idea of the number of data points used for the plot : for $N=36$ the total number of partitions is $17977$ and with our resolution of $\Delta \chi = 0.001$ we find 82263 peaks.

-\ndt We will like to contrast this distribution with that obtained from random matrix theory.
-In particular we compare the $HHT$ peak level statistics distribution with the level statistics of Gaussian orthogonal ensemble of RMT.
-Our measure is the Kolmogorov-Smirnov (KS) test.
-This compares the empirical cumulative distribution (ECDF) functions of two data sets and provides a measure to decide how close the two distributions are.
-The ECDF of a given data set $\{x_1, \cdots ,x_n\}$ is: $ F_{n} (x) = \tfrac{\text{number of elements $\{x_i\} \leq x$}}{n}$ The KS statistic for a given CDF $F(x)$ is defined via: $D_{n} = \sup_{x} |F_{n}(x) - F(x)|$.
-Thus smaller $D_{n}$ indicates that he two distributions are closer.
-Here, we take $F(x)$ from GOE Wigner-Dyson distribution and compare it with the ECDF derived from the peak statistics.
-In the right panel of Fig.\ref{Fig2} we show that as $N$ increases the level spacing distribution indeed gets closer to that which follows from the GOE.